A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Introduction

-where $\hat{\X}\in\mathbb{R}^{h\times w\times b}$ is the restored HSI, $\ell(\cdot,\cdot)$ is the loss term that measures the discrepancy between $\Y$ and $\X$, $R(\cdot)$ is the regularization term to make the problem well-posed, and $\lambda$ is the trade-off parameter to balance the loss and regularization terms.
-Based on the model (\ref{opt-problem}), HSI denoising methods can be divided into two categories.
-One line focuses on exploring the prior knowledge of HSI and design the corresponding $R(\X)$.
-The other line mainly focuses on studying the noise feature and design the loss term $\ell(\Y,\X)$.
-In this work, we follow the latter research line to study the loss term.
+where $\hat{\X}\in\mathbb{R}^{M}$ is the restored image.
+There are two terms in the objective function.
+The data fidelity term $\ell(\Y,\X)$ measures the discrepancy between $\Y$ and $\X$.
+The regularization term $R(\X)$ makes the optimization problem well-posed.
+The trade-off parameter $\lambda$ balances the data fidelity and regularization terms in the objective function.
+The regularization term $R(\cdot)$ encodes the structure of the clean image, and the data fidelity term $\ell(\cdot, \cdot)$ encodes the noise statistics.

-To further illustrate how noise information can be embedded into the loss term, we can concretized model \eqref{opt-problem} into the following weighted form: